David Miller Williamson

 Much sympathy is being expressed with his parents in his loss.
 His younger brother Andrew is also in the Navy.
 The Courier, Tuesday, 6 October 1914, 4.

-Can you tell us more about David Miller Williamson'?
+Can you tell us more about David Millar Williamson'?
 Some additional facts, a small story handed down through the family or perhaps a picture or an heirloom you can share online.
 Contact our curator...

 THANK YOU for your interest in helping the Great War Dundee project.
 Please complete the short form below and a curator will contact you in the next few days.